C-UAS Factbook

 The Russia-Ukraine war is quickly becoming a textbook case study for the military application of drones.
 With all the tragedy, devastation, loss, and the high stakes of the conflict, it has also become a testbed for new military technologies.

 The drone threat on the battlefield is here and quickly evolving, as currently seen in Ukraine and the Armenia-Azerbaijan conflict, and previously across the Middle East.
 Military and Border Security forces confront an escalating number of nefarious drones from both near-peer adversaries and asymmetric combatants, boasting increasingly lethal capabilities as technologies advance.
+UAS serve as a new platform and delivery method for conventional threats such as payloads and surveillance.

 The speed of capability advancement for even modest Commercial-Off-The-Shelf (COTS) drones provides a sobering example.
 In 2006 DJI was founded in a dorm room at the Hong Kong University of Science and Technology.
 A mere 16 years later, COTS drones, like DJI, today provide ISR, contraband delivery, direct attack, and fully autonomous flight against personnel and strategic assets.
 Russian Army General Yuri Baluyevsky said in August 2022 that the DJI Mavic’s capability to spot for accurate indirect artillery fire proved “revolutionary” in Ukraine.